 Rowland Flat to Tanunda (9.4 km)

-This section is not a rail trail but a good quality sealed cycle path that follows the North Para River and then Barossa Valley Way to Tanunda.
+This section is not a rail trail but a good quality sealed cycle path which follows the North Para River and then the Barossa Valley Way to Tanunda.

 The section that follows the North Para River has several short, steep climbs and awkward sharp switchback bends, and two stock grids.

-There are some hazardous sections on this trail, so all cyclists should exercise caution.
+There are some hazardous sections on this trail so all cycle riders should exercise caution.

 The trail passes through the grounds of Jacobs Creek Visitor Centre.

-The trail finishes at the start of the main street in Tanunda; this can be busy, so exercise caution.
+The trail finishes at the start of the main street in Tanunda which can be busy but speeds are usually low – exercise caution.

-Cycle Hub at Barossa Visitor Information Centre in Tanunda (68 Murray St) includes bike hire, showers, public toilets, cycle storage and lock-up, bike maintenance stands, tools and some spare parts.
+Cycle Hub at Barossa Visitor Information Centre in Tanunda (68 Murray Street) includes bike hire, showers, public toilets, cycle storage and lock-up, bike maintenance stands, tools and some spare parts.